 Elementary school (École élémentaire)

-Attending school becomes mandatory from the age of six in France until 16 years old for every child living in France.
+Attending school becomes mandatory from the age of three in France until 16 years old for every child living in France.

 Children learn the fundamentals at elementary schools such as reading, writing and counting.
 Early learning (artistic and fun) activities are also offered.
 One foreign language is introduced for about 1h30 per week.